• Skip to main content

 I can’t remember the first time I had bangers and mash, but if I had to guess it would be at Lily Flanagan’s, an Irish pub in Islip on Long Island, back in the early 1990s.
 I just remember it as generic “sausage,” with nice mashed potatoes and peas.

-Later, in 1995 on a 36-hour layover in London, I had the real deal.
+Later, in 1995 on a 36-hour layover in London, I had real deal bangers sausage.
 Still pretty generic, but definitely better: It was a softish link, with warm spices and an interesting bind that made it comforting to eat.

 The addition of a grain in the mix can and does add something positive.
 Texture, sure, but also flavor.
 I am partial to barley or oats coarsely ground in a coffee grinder.